americanexpress/synapse/README.md

       Controller by simply extending the needed base CRUD Controller class.
     - An open to extension configuration file that support for most of the available media types for RESTful webservices.
 If needed, new ones could be added.
 Also provides a default ObjectMapper for its serialization and deserialization.
-This can be overriden.
+This can be overridden.
     - An open to extension generic ControllerExceptionHandler that handles the most common types of errors happening in an application.
     - An open to extension way of handling input validations.